preeves-splunk/pla1750b/module_0/Module 0 Introduction.md

 1. In another browser tab, navigate to the Splunk Enterprise URL provided by Splunk Show and log in as the `admin` user with the password provided by Splunk Show.

-2. While there currently aren't any indexes on this hot yet, run the following search against the `_internal` index to ensure search is working properly.
+2. While there currently aren't any indexes on this installation of Splunk yet, run the following search against the `_internal` index to ensure search is working properly.

 ```
 index=_internal